Commissioner, Federal Acquisition Service

 Alan B. Thomas, Jr.

 Alan B. Thomas Jr. was sworn in as Commissioner for the U.S. General Services Administration’s Federal Acquisition Service on June 26, 2017.

 In this position, he oversees the delivery of more than $50 billion of products, services and solutions that save taxpayer dollars and enable federal agencies to accomplish their missions as efficiently as possible.

 Thomas comes to GSA with more than 20 years of experience in both industry and government.
-He most recently served as a vice president with Artlin Consulting where he worked to build the processes and infrastructure to compete for, win, and deliver large federal programs through GSA’s One Acquisition Solution for Integrated Services (OASIS) contract vehicle.
+He most recently served as a vice president with Artlin Consulting where he worked to build the processes and infrastructure to compete for, win, and deliver large federal programs, including positioning the firm to compete for GSA’s One Acquisition Solution for Integrated Services (OASIS) contract.

 Prior to Artlin, he was the chief operating officer at Berico Technologies.
 During Thomas’ time with the company, it grew its contract backlog to more than $120 million and captured two of the largest contracts in the company’s history, a $71 million cloud services contract and a $34 million application development contract.

-His work in the private sector also includes roles at Data Networks Corporation, Compusearch Software Systems, FreeMarkets and Booz Allen Hamilton, where he aided in the merging of GSA’s Federal Supply Service (FSS) and Federal Technology Service (FTS).
+His work in the private sector also includes roles at Compusearch Software Systems, FreeMarkets, and Booz Allen Hamilton where he participated in the creation of the Federal Acquisition Service through the merger of the Federal Supply Service and the Federal Technology Service.

 Thomas holds a Master in Business Administration from Carnegie Mellon University, a Master in Public Affairs from the University of Texas’ LBJ School, and a Bachelor of Arts in History from Grinnell College.